Thursday, April 2, 2020 · 16 min read

 KRYPTON ONE series DAQ modules can be interconnected up to 100 m (328 feet) apart.
 A single EtherCat cable interconnects them.
 Modules are available for accelerometers, strain gauges, high and low voltages, current, digital input, digital output, thermocouples, and more.
 They provide IP67 protection against high and low-temperature environments, water, dust, dirt, shock and vibration, and more.

-Data loggers normally store recorded data to their internal non-volatile memory, which is later downloaded to an external computer for analysis.
+Data loggers normally store recorded data in their internal non-volatile memory, which is later downloaded to an external computer for analysis.
 This memory is often measured in kilobytes or megabytes (some data loggers do allow USB flash media to be used, which means that GB storage is possible in those systems).
 This is because of the low sample rates of data loggers: even if you’re recording 100 channels at 1 S/s with 16-bit resolution (requires 2 bytes per sample), that’s only

-DAQ systems normally store their data to solid-state drives that provide GB (gigabytes) or even TB (terabytes) of storage.
+DAQ systems normally store their data on solid-state drives that provide GB (gigabytes) or even TB (terabytes) of storage.
 Compare the 720,000 samples per hour of the data logger example above to a common DAQ system recording 8 channels at 100 kS/s at 24-bit resolution:

 There is a very big difference between 720,000 samples in an hour versus 11.52 BILLION samples in an hour.